Alez05/tesla-interface-html-css-poc/README.md

 # tesla-interface-html-css-poc
-Welcome, this is my project realised just with HTML and CSS with the help of WowDop
+Welcome, this is my project realised with HTML and CSS with the help of WowDop